ThorGalli/ThorGalli/README.md

 ### About me:

-👋 Hello there, I'm Thor—a versatile Full Stack Developer.

-💡 3 years of hands-on experience in Web Development.
+👋  Hello there, I'm Thor—a versatile Full Stack Developer with over 3 years of experience in technology.

+💻  Fluent in English, currently working for an outsourced company, serving renowned clients such as HP.

+🏃🏼‍♂  Using agile methodologies to facilitate the development and maintenance of multiplatform applications.

 🔨 Proficient in Java, TypeScript, Node, NestJS, Next.js, and React.